Simplifying the Patch Management Problem

 By codifying the steps necessary to effectively identify vulnerabilities, assess potential risk and — when appropriate — remediate that risk, enterprises are able to implement a repeatable, auditable workflow that can be executed consistently, regardless of the skill level of the available analysts, application owners or IT resources supporting the infrastructure.

-The WWT patch management solution is comprised of multiple software components, including Cisco ISE, Tenable and/or Tanium real-time vulnerability scanning and Tanium and VMware patch development, deployment and backup/restore capabilities.
+The WWT patch management solution is comprised of multiple software components, including Cisco Identity Services Engine (ISE), Tenable and/or Tanium real-time vulnerability scanning and Tanium and VMware patch development, deployment and backup/restore capabilities.
 The process is orchestrated and automated using the IR-Flow SOAR platform.

 WWT provides range of services to ensure patch management success.
 Our experts provide vulnerability assessments to analyze your current environment and data landscape, focusing on risk to sensitive data.
 We manage the hardware and software deployment, installing the patch management components within your environment.